Charles Heathcote-Drummond-Willoughby

-Brigadier-General Hon.
-Charles Strathavon Heathcote-Drummond-Willoughby, CB, CMG (18 May 1870 – 15 December 1949) was a British Army officer in the Second Boer War and World War I.
+Brigadier-General Charles Strathavon Heathcote-Drummond-Willoughby, CB, CMG (18 May 1870 – 15 December 1949) was a British Army officer in the Second Boer War and World War I.

 Early life

 Charles Strathavon Heathcote-Drummond Willoughby (pronounced 'Hethcut-Drummond-Willowby') was born on 18 May 1870, the second son of Gilbert Henry Heathcote-Drummond-Willoughby, 2nd Lord Aveland, and his wife Lady Evelyn Elizabeth Gordon, daughter of the 10th Marquess of Huntly.
 Lord Aveland later succeeded his mother as Lord Willougby d'Eresby, and was created Earl of Ancaster in 1892.
 As the younger son of a peer, Charles bore the courtesy title 'The Honourable'.
 The Conservative politicians Gilbert, 2nd Earl of Ancaster and Lt-Col Claud Heathcote-Drummond-Willoughby were his brothers.
 He was educated at Eton and Trinity College, Cambridge.

 Military career

 In March 1888, Heathcote-Drummond-Willoughy obtained a commission as a part-time Militia officer in the 4th Battalion Lincolnshire Regiment (Royal South Lincolnshire Militia), and then in January 1891 transferred to the Regular Army as a 2nd Lieutenant in the Scots Guards.
 He was promoted to lieutenant 11 August 1894, and captain on 7 June 1899.
 He was serving with the 2nd Battalion Scots Guards when the 2nd Boer War broke out.